 Making a pdf document available for download

 The document must first be uploaded to the Media library, in the same way as pictures.

 Then, in the editing mode of the Page or Post (Visual or Text), highlight the text you want visitors to click on to open the document. then choose the Add Media button above the editing box.
 In the Media Library, highlight the document you want to link to.
 Information boxes will appear on the right: the Title box shows the name of the file which will appear on your page as link.
 Careful: the Title will replace the text you have highlighted, so you must change it if you want to control what the highlighted text says.
 Click the Insert into Page button, and then Update in the page edit mode.

 Creating a link

 Linking to another page or website is simple.
-In the Post or Page's editing mode, highlight the words you want to use as link text (anchor text), and click on Insert/Edit Link icon above the editing box.
-Copy the whole url of the page or website to be linked to in the space provided (careful that http:// does not appear twice).
+In the Post or Page's editing mode, highlight the words you want to use as link text (anchor text), and click on Insert/Edit Link icon above the editing box (tip: it looks like a paperclip!).
+Copy the whole url of the page or website to be linked to in the space provided (take care that http:// does not appear twice).
 Click the Add Link button and the link text will be underlined.

 More features of WordPress

 Tags and categories